Hall of State: Architects

 In September 1934, when Dallas submitted its bid to become the host city for the Centennial Exposition, George Dahl’s conceptual sketches for the State of Texas building were presented to the Texas Centennial Commission.
 This version included a cylindrical tower with a gold star on top in the center of the building with pavilions on each side.
 By June 1935, these plans, minus the tower, were published in the Dallas Morning News.
 Dahl’s design was approved by the Exposition Commission and the Texas Centennial Commission.

 Around June 20, the Centennial Board of Control, a group established by the Texas Legislature to oversee and disburse money set aside for the Centennial, contracted the Texas Centennial Architects, Associated to design the building.
 This group included ten prominent Dallas architects, such as Mark Lemmon, Hal Thomson, Roscoe DeWitt, Marion Foosher, Anton Korn, Ralph Bryan, Walter Sharp, and Arthur Thomas.
 On June 24 and 29, 1935, this group presented their designs for the State of Texas building.

 These new designs attempted to bring the building’s costs down to the amount set by the Texas Legislature ($1 million).
 By July 3, 1935, none of these designs had been approved.

 The next day, Mark Lemmon offered Donald Barthelme the position of chief designer for the State of Texas building.
 By July 9, Barthelme presented his designs, which were approved by the State Board of Control in Austin.
 The final revisions to his design was approved on July 20, 1935.
 All three entities involved—the Texas Centennial Central Exposition Corporation, the Texas Centennial Commission, and the Centennial Board of Control—approved his design.

 Construction

 The formal groundbreaking ceremony for the Hall of State was on October 12, 1935.
 The original building plans included two additional rooms, the Hall of 1836 and the Hall of 1936.
 To keep costs down, they were not built, although their foundations were poured.
 By February 1936, the building's steel framework was up, but only the exterior of the building was ready when the Centennial opened on June 6, 1936.
 The building was officially dedicated as the State of Texas building on September 6, 1936.
-The building's cost totalled $1.2 million dollars.
+The building's cost totalled $1.2 million.